MikeFighting/MFDateFormatterPool/README.md

 # MFDateFormatterPool

-MFDateFormatterPool is a Cache Pool for NSDateFormatter instance.
+MFDateFormatterPool is a Cache Pool for NSDateFormatter instances.

 ## Why do We Need Cache NSDateFormatter ?

-Creating the NSDateFormatter and changing the date style or time style is very expensive, [as the experiments done by someone](http://www.chibicode.org/?p=41) .
+Creating the NSDateFormatter or changing the date style or time style is very expensive, [as the experiments done by someone](http://www.chibicode.org/?p=41) .
 It takes long time to initialize the instance.
 What we should do is creating each style of date formatter once and use it the whole project.

 ## What does MFDateFormatterPool do ?